zhiming99/rpc-frmwrk/README.md

 12. [`Secure Socket Layer (SSL) support`](https://github.com/zhiming99/rpc-frmwrk/blob/master/rpc/sslport/Readme.md)
 13. [`Websocket support`](https://github.com/zhiming99/rpc-frmwrk/blob/master/rpc/wsport/Readme.md)
 14. [`Object access via Multihop routing`](https://github.com/zhiming99/rpc-frmwrk/wiki/Introduction-of-Multihop-support)
+15. `Authentication and Access control` support.
+(To come)

 #### Building `rpc-frmwrk`:
 Please refer to this article [`How to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for details.

 ---
+[`Mon 11 May 2020 09:23:20 PM Beijing`]
+1. Trying to using `GSSAPI's Kerberos implementation` as the authentication mechanism.
+There is still some technical issues to investigate at this point.

 [`Tue 28 Apr 2020 02:12:02 PM Beijing`]
 1. The next task is to implement `Authentication and access control` for `rpc-frmwrk`.